Register Login

 Debt to Income Ratio

-Your debt to income ratio is one of the major qualifiers an underwriter uses to determine your eligibility for a loan program.
+Your debt to income ratio is a major qualifier an underwriter uses to determine your eligibility for a loan program.
 Simply it is your gross income divided into your monthly consumer debt.
 Consumer debt being your housing expense, car loans, student loans, minimum credit card payments etc….

-Most loan programs will allow a 41-43$ debt to income ratio, but does vary quite a bit from loan program to loan program.
-Your debt to income ratio is one of the largest qualifiers of how much home you can buy or get a mortgage for.
+Most loan programs will allow a 41-43% debt-to-income ratio but do vary quite a bit from loan program to the loan program.
+Your debt-to-income ratio is one of the largest qualifiers of how much home you can buy or get a mortgage for.

 Equity